 Mural.ly's structure can be used to facilitate classroom group projects.
 With the site's Pro version, teachers can create rooms, which essentially function like folders, to house murals.
 They can invite students to a room and give kids access to all murals in it to collaborate on projects.
 Two or more users can access boards and collaborate in real time, and teachers can monitor content and manage access to rooms to keep them a secure space.

 Kids who tend to think in a very linear way may find the design frustrating; similarly, boards with many users can get crowded, fast.
 However, the site provides a generally effective method for sharing ideas.
 Designed to accommodate multiple users, Mural.ly can give each student a chance to contribute and build off of other students' posts.

 With a paid organization account, schools and teachers can set up individual rooms that contain virtual corkboard-type murals.
 The rooms can be shared in a secure way, and teachers can manage user access.
-The school or teacher who originated the account owns the content, so if the students who worked on a particularly virtual board delete their account, the board information won't disappear.
+The school or teacher who originated the account owns the content, so if the students who worked on a particular virtual board delete their account, the board information won't disappear.

-Boards can grow as items are added, providing students with ample space for creativity.
-They can also communicate with other board users they're working with through the site, which lets them build off and respond to each other's ideas; teachers can encourage students to use the site when working together on group projects.
+Boards can grow as items are added, providing students ample space for creativity.
+They can also communicate with other board users they're working with through the site, which lets them build off of and respond to each others' ideas; teachers can encourage students to use the site when working together on group projects.
 Mural.ly allows them to pool mental resources and share ideas, even when working remotely.